morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Amazon - 30 USD - [EDUP EP-AX1672](https://www.amazon.com/EDUP-Wireless-802-11AX-Tri-Band-Compatible/dp/B0CVVWNSH2)

-The following extension cable may be useful for this and other similar usb wifi adapters:
+The following extension cable may be useful for use with this and similar usb wifi adapters:

 [Extension cable with Dock Station - 2.6ft](https://www.amazon.com/Type-Female-Extension-Station-Docking/dp/B07QMM6YFZ)